frontcover/fpgademos_sdrangan/docs/sw_installation/repo.md

 # Cloning the GitHub Repository

 ## Cloning the repoistory for a host PC
-All the class material is in the [FPGA demos GitHub repository](https://github.com/sdrangan/hwdesign).
+All the class material is in the [GitHub repository](https://github.com/sdrangan/hwdesign).

 You can clone the repository to your host PC with the command:
 ~~~bash